stardist/stardist/README.md

 1. Install [Fiji](https://fiji.sc) and the [Labkit](https://imagej.net/Labkit) plugin
 2. Open the (2D or 3D) image and start Labkit via `Plugins > Segmentation > Labkit`
-3. Sucessively add a new label and annotate a single cell instance with the brush tool (always check the `override` option) until *all* cells are labeled
+3. Successively add a new label and annotate a single cell instance with the brush tool (always check the `override` option) until *all* cells are labeled
 4. Export the label image via `Save Labeling...` and `File format > TIF Image`

 ![](https://github.com/mpicbg-csbd/stardist/raw/master/images/labkit_2d_labkit.png)